Lima Memorial Health System Logo

 Complications that may result from this condition include:

-• Infection spreads throughout body, causing a blood infection (sepsis), which can be deadly
+• Infection that spreads throughout your body, causing a blood infection (sepsis), which can be deadly

 • Scarring and disfigurement